 We are extending our VDI architecture to manage RDS hosts directly from the Workspot Cloud.
 RDS hosts run the Microsoft remote desktop session host service.
 They are managed directly from the Workspot cloud using an agent.
 There is no “connector” in the middle.
 Each RD host runs an agent that talks directly to the Workspot Cloud over port 443.
 The architecture is location agnostic.
 RDS Hosts can run on any hypervisor and any location.
 This provides unprecedented flexibility to Workspot customers.

-Other products like Citrix Cloud use an old client-server architecture where a dedicated delivery controller is running for a set of VDAs.
+The legacy VDI 1.0 products use old client-server architectures where many of the components are statically setup for each set of VDAs.
 From an availability standpoint, the nested hub-spoke architecture of proxying traffic via a connector at every location is just bad design.
 It's a hack introduced by legacy vendors to retrofit on-prem products for cloud deployments.
 It's also a scalability bottleneck if every connection or every virtual machine-to-cloud API call is proxied through a windows VM in the datacenter.
 Additional work is required for sizing and HA and the promise by legacy vendors of simplicity is sabotaged again.

 Instead, Workspot has leapfrogged legacy products by simplifying and optimizing the agent-to-cloud and cloud-to-agent bi-directional protocol over SSL/TLS.
 Users can be load balanced to the nearest datacenter in addition to addressing failover and DR scenarios.